 Out of the box, the 2311xi was adequately calibrated to my taste.
 But the unit offers a rich and intuitive on-screen display to play with.
 It’s virtually identical to the ones offered in the previous models.
 You can fiddle with the normal features such as brightness, sharpness and contrast.
 But there are a number of presets for photos, movies, games and a setting for customizing the lot to your particular taste.
 It’s simple and easy to access through a series of four buttons on the bottom right of the bezel.

-This hold true for the product itself.
-It’s simple, high performing and that price point means its remarkably easy to obtain.
+This holds true for the product itself.
+It’s simple, high-performing and that price point means its remarkably easy to obtain.